bharatprakashparakh/Kaiburr-Task4/README.md

   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/2.View%20All%20Click.PNG)

-    **Click on Home button will redirect the server to HOME page.**
+   * **Clicking the Home button will redirect the server to HOME page.**
-    Clicking on "continue" button will result in following.
+      Clicking on the "continue" button will result in the following.

   Output

   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/3.View%20All%20Result.PNG)

 * **Find a Platform present in the database by mentioning Id in the form.**

   Input

   ![](https://github.com/bharatprakashparakh/Kaiburr-Task4/blob/master/Images/4.View%20By%20Id%20Click.PNG)

   The platform details of specified unique Id is displayed as a response.